-Mr. Fisher has served as our Chief Executive Officer since January 29, 2013 when he joined Enova.
+Mr. Fisher has served as our Chief Executive Officer since January 29, 2013 when 53 he joined Enova.
 Mr. Fisher became our Chief Executive Officer and President on March 29, 2013.
 Mr. Fisher has also served as a Director since February 11, 2013 and as Chairman of our Board since October 14, 2014.
 Prior to joining the Company, Mr. Fisher was Chief Executive Officer of optionsXpress Holdings, Inc. (optionsXpress) from October 2007 until The Charles Schwab Corporation acquired the business in September 2011.
 Following the acquisition, Mr. Fisher served as President of optionsXpress until March 2012.
 Mr. Fisher also served as the President of optionsXpress from March 2007 to October 2007 and as the Chief Financial Officer of optionsXpress from August 2004 to March 2007.
 Prior to joining optionsXpress, Mr. Fisher served as Chief Financial Officer of Potbelly Sandwich Works from February 2001 to July 2004, and before that in the roles of Chief Financial Officer and General Counsel for Prism Financial Corporation.
-Mr. Fisher has served on the Board of Directors of Just Eat Takeaway.com N.V. since June 2021 and Fathom Digital Manufacturing Corporation since December 2021.
-Mr. Fisher previously served on the Boards of Directors of optionsXpress, CBOE Holdings, Inc., InnerWorkings, Inc. and GrubHub, Inc. Mr. Fisher received a Bachelor of Science degree in Finance from the University of Illinois and a law degree from Northwestern University School of Law.
+Mr. Fisher has served on the Board of Directors of Fathom Digital Manufacturing Corporation (NYSE FATH) since December 2021 and Go Health, Inc. (Nasdag GOCO) since May 2022.
+Mr. Fisher previously served on the Boards of Directors of optionsXpress, CBOE Holdings, Inc., InnerWorkings, Inc., GrubHub, Inc. and Just Eat Takeaway.com N.V.
+Mr. Fisher received a Bachelor of Science degree in Finance from the University of Illinois and a law degree from Northwestern University School of Law.